 WHY IT'S HARD TO MAKE SEARCH EASY

-Building successful corporate-wide search systems is primarily about addressing the awkward issues.
+Building successful enterprise search systems is primarily about addressing the awkward issues.
 The core indexing and query functionality provided by leading search engine vendors is mature, reliable, and scales well.
 Peripheral issues are the ones that tend to pose the key challenges.
 Among these are:

 - Data connectivity: Implementing and maintaining sustainable connectivity to capture content and metadata

-- Content processing (enrichment, cleansing and normalisation)
+- Content processing (enrichment, cleansing, and normalisation)

 - Query processing, to support and enhance user queries